Chromolaena odorata

-Chromolaena odorata is also known as Jack in the Bush.
+Chromolaena odorata is also known as jack in the bush.
 It is a tropical and subtropical species of flowering shrub in the family Asteraceae.
 It is native to the Americas, from Florida and Texas in the United States south through Mexico and the Caribbean to South America.
 It has been introduced to tropical Asia, West Africa, and parts of Australia.

-Common names include Acheampong Leaves, Siam weed, rouge plant, Christmas bush, jack in the box, devil weed, common floss flower, hagunoy (Cebuano language), rompe saragüey (Spanish), Abani di egwu or Nsiibilibe (Igbo language), ewé Akíntọ́lá (Yorùbá) and triffid.

 Description

 Chromolaena odorata is a rapidly growing perennial herb.
 It is a multi-stemmed shrub which grows up to 2.5 m (100 inches) tall in open areas.
 It has soft stems but the base of the shrub is woody.
 In shady areas it becomes etiolated and behaves as a creeper, growing on other vegetation.
 It can then become up to 10 m (33 feet) tall.
 The plant is hairy and glandular and the leaves give off a pungent, aromatic odour when crushed.
 The leaves are opposite, triangular to elliptical with serrated edges.
 Leaves are 4–10 cm long by 1–5 cm wide (up to 4 x 2 inches).
 Leaf petioles are 1–4 cm long.
 The white to pale pink tubular flowers are in panicles of 10 to 35 flowers that form at the ends of branches.
 The seeds are achenes and are somewhat hairy.
 They are mostly spread by the wind, but can also cling to fur, clothes and machinery, enabling long-distance dispersal.
 Seed production is about 80,000 to 90,000 per plant.
 Seeds need light to germinate.
 The plant can regenerate from the roots.
-In favorable conditions the plant can grow more than 3 cm per day.
+In favorable conditions, the plant can grow more than 3 cm per day.

+Common names

+Common names include acheampong leaves, siam weed, rouge plant, Christmas bush, triffid, or jack in the box, among others according to region and language.